Failure to Stop after a Traffic Accident

 - If the offender knew that the accident or collision resulted in serious physical harm to a person, then the crime is charged as a felony of the fourth degree;

-- If the accident or collision results in the death of a person, failure to stop after an accident is is felony in the third degree unless the driver know that the accident resulted in death and then the crime is charged as a felony of the second degree.
+- If the accident or collision results in the death of a person, failure to stop after an accident is a felony in the third degree unless the driver knows that the accident resulted in death and then the crime is charged as a felony of the second degree.